 The introduction of 4-storey stacked townhouses along Mississauga Road South was contemplated in the previous submission from August 2017.
-In order to better respond to the built-form character of the adjacent HCD, the 2.5 storey townhouses described in Section 6.1 of this report were chosen as the preferred option.
+In order to better respond to the built-form character of the adjacent HCD, the March 2018 submission lowered the height to 2.5 storeys.
+The townhouses, redesigned for the current submission, remain at 2.5 storeys.

 Further, the distribution of density within the proposed master plan has been modified, transferring gross floor area (GFA) from the southern portion of the Subject Site towards the centre of the Subject Site.
-Whereas the previous submission contemplated concentrating height adjacent to JC Saddington Park, the current master plan proposal distributes density more evenly across the property, keeping all built-form adjacent to the HCD low-rise in nature.
+Whereas the August 2017 submission contemplated concentrating height adjacent to J.C.
+Saddington Park, the current submission continues to distribute density more evenly across the property, keeping built-form adjacent to the HCD low-rise in nature.